 What is Cython?

-Cython allows us to add typing i.e., to add the data type to variable and reference class attributes that will then generate a C Source file of the Cython file and as well a c extension for Python.
-Let’s refer to the below diagram in order to get an idea of how Cython works.
+Cython allows us to add typing i.e., to add the data type to variable and reference class attributes, and after that, it will generate a C Source file of the Cython file.
+And as well as a c extension for Python.
+Let’s refer to the below diagram to get an idea of how Cython works.

 We will see the above flow diagram in working with the help of the example below.